 Vanguard news & perspectives

-Vanguard asset-weighted average expense ratio: 0.12%.
-Industry asset-weighted average expense ratio: 0.62%.
-Sources: Vanguard, Morningstar, Inc., and Lipper, a Thomson Reuters Company.
-As of December 31, 2016.
+Vanguard average expense ratio: 0.12%.
+Industry average expense ratio: 0.62%.
+All averages are asset-weighted.
+Industry averages exclude Vanguard.
+Sources: Vanguard and Morningstar, Inc., as of December 31, 2016.

 Vanguard is client-owned.
 As a client owner, you own the funds that own Vanguard.

 Vanguard provides services to the Vanguard funds and ETFs at cost.

 Liz Tammaro: So we received quite a few questions in advance when you all registered for this webcast.
 We're going to get started with our first question and, Jim, I'm going to give this one to you.
 So it makes a lot of sense before we get started, let's define what is an ETF.

 Jim Rowley: Simply put, an ETF is an exchange-traded fund, right− It's a pooled investment vehicle that acquires or disposes of securities.
 Investors own a pro rata share of the assets in that fund.
 The fund issues new shares or redeems existing shares to meet investor demand.